datainsightio/home/README.md

 ### Themes

-We are currently interested in businesses that are aligned to one or many of the following themes:
+We are currently interested in businesses that are aligned to one or many of the following themes in this order of priority:

+Automation: Software or Hardware (Robotics) that can automate a task or make a human worker more productive.

 Use of machine learning ('narrow AI') to develop new or enhance existing B2B offerings.

-Novel techniques in matching buyers and sellers together in marketplaces.

-Products to support the move towards digital self-service health.

-Anything that automates tasks in service or industry sectors.

-Non-Gaming applications for Virtual / Augmented Reality.
+Enterprise software using XR Technologies.

 ### Founders